Introduction to Research Data Management

 Take Home Messages

-• RDM = managing access and locations of research data over the project timeline
+RDM = managing access and locations of research data over the research lifecycle